Oklahoma Rep. George Faught Says Rape And Incest Are ‘The Will Of God’ [Video]

 Women who may have abortions in Oklahoma wouldn’t be prosecuted or fined themselves, but they would be able to sue any doctor who performed an abortion for them.

-Glamour report that Rep. John Bennett, who was one of the bill’s supporters, agrees with Rep. George Faught and spoke strongly in favor of outlawing abortions during a House debate, stating that “abortion offends God, plain and simple.”
+Glamour reported that Rep. John Bennett, who was one of the bill’s supporters, agrees with Rep. George Faught and spoke strongly in favor of outlawing abortions during a House debate, stating that “abortion offends God, plain and simple.”

-The governor of Oklahoma last year vetoed a bill which would make it a felony to have an abortion, but despite this ruling there have been 11 anti-abortion bills considered by the state in 2017.
+The governor of Oklahoma last year vetoed a bill which would make it a felony to have an abortion, but despite this ruling, there have been 11 anti-abortion bills considered by the state in 2017.
 One of the bills that was debated in Oklahoma would have legally required “the father of the fetus” to provide his consent if a woman decided to abort his baby.
 The man who introduced this bill, Oklahoma Rep. Justin Humphrey, at one point referred to women who were pregnant as “hosts” for their fetuses.

 Newsweek reports that the recent bill that would outlaw all abortions in Oklahoma comes just days after after the Texas House approved a bill which would make it legal for doctors to not relay important information about any fetal abnormalities they discovered if they thought that telling a woman this might make her consider having an abortion.